huybik/charTranslation/README.md

 xin chào | <sos>please come along<eos>
 bạn đã ăn sáng chưa? | <sos>have you eaten the morning, didn't you?<eos>
 ```
-This implementation inspired by <a href='https://github.com/karpathy/minGPT'>Andrej Karpathy MinGPT</a>
+This implementation is inspired by <a href='https://github.com/karpathy/minGPT'>Andrej Karpathy MinGPT</a>